letsrock-today/authkit/README.md

 __NPM, nodejs__

-Use `umake` to install or update nodejs
+Use `umake` to install or update nodejs, then install webpack

 ```
 umake nodejs
+npm install webpack -g
 ```